-After a few minutes, a sergeant in bluish uniform appeared.
-He was a bulky, short man with a bald head and clean shaved wrinkled face.
-As he came out the hotel entrance, he checked out the situation and went straight on to them.
-When spotted officer’s distinction, he started saluting;then he stopped and offered handshake instead.
+After a few minutes, a sergeant in a bluish uniform appeared.
+He was a bulky, short man with a bald head and a clean, shaved wrinkled face.
+As he came out of the hotel entrance, he checked out the situation and went straight on to them.
+Spotting the officers' distinction, he started saluting; then, he stopped and offered a handshake instead.

-Seeing casualness like this, both cadets were taken aback as they probably did not expect the sergeant to react in a similar fashion.
-Even lieutenant glared unpleasantly at him.
-Either she kept her superior in high esteem, or she didn’t approve familiarity coming from lower ranks.
+Seeing casualness like this, both cadets were taken aback.
+Even the lieutenant glared unpleasantly at him.
+She either kept her superior in high esteem or didn’t approve of familiarity coming from lower ranks.

 However, Gromov did not mind.

 “Andrey Jerzinski,” he said heartily and shook the hand.
 “It’s been a while.
 Now I can understand why it is so messed up.
 You are in charge.”

 “The hell I am.
 Address all your complaints to Colonel Steiner, your best fan.
 Not a day passed without him complaining about your performance.
 I don’t get why he bothered to invite you.
 As for me, I was lucky to avoid you for five long years.
 I should’ve realized you caused the commotion here.
 Never satisfied with anything, are you, Captain?”

 Then, Gromov turned toward his astonished companion.
 “Akane, meet my old friend, Sergeant Andrey Jerzinski.
 He’d served on our base before you came.
 Andrey, this is Lieutenant Anbi Akane, the worst pilot I had the honor to serve with.”

 The sergeant shook the female hand with a wry smile: “Don’t mind him.
 He is no ace, either.”

 Confused, Akane accepted the greetings: “You should not speak of him so lightly.”

 “Oh, I should.
 I have to.
 Just listening to that devil may undermine all your self-respect.
 I guess he hasn’t brought you here for no reason.”